 Negotiating is an important aspect of managing a workers’ compensation settlement, as you may not receive a large enough settlement from the first offer.
 Unlike other forms of negotiation, there are additional regulations and statutes that can impact the outcome.
 You may need to have a state workers’ compensation agency review the settlement before it becomes final, depending on the laws in the specific state the case is in.

 Negotiating is not your only option.
 You can accept or negotiate a workers’ compensation settlement offer.
-However, if you accept the settlement offer, the matter is closed and you will not be able to revisit it later if you incur ongoing or future expenses related to your injuries.
+However, if you accept the settlement offer, the matter is closed, and you will not be able to revisit it later if you incur ongoing or future expenses related to your injuries.
+Our workers’ compensation attorneys recommend you always ask for professional help before you sign anything with the insurance company.
+The paperwork might be confusing and complex in language and provisions, so a lawyer would be a tremendous help to you to make sense of everything.

 Workers’ Compensation Law